jmo-199/Program-for-science-assignment-5/README.md

 2. **Gene_Information.csv**: Provides metadata, including gene symbols and chromosomal locations.
 3. **Sample_Information.tsv**: Includes sample metadata, linking each sample to its phenotype (tumor or normal).

+Use the .RDate file to upload the data for execution.
+Make sure to upload the files into the R studio so the file paths run correctly.
 ---

 ## Required R Packages